Installing from source¶

 Commands which should work before building:

 If any of these don’t work, make sure you’ve correctly installed them and have them in your PATH variable.

 Using a virtualenv¶

-It is recommended to use a virtualenv in order to avoid polluting your system with ActivityWatch-specific Python packages.
+It is highly recommended to use a virtualenv in order to minimize problems and avoid polluting your system with ActivityWatch-specific Python packages.
 It also makes it easier to uninstall since all you have to do is remove the virtualenv folder.

 python3 -m venv venv